 Between 2000 and 2004, she studied with Christian Pisano, senior Iyengar teacher and head of the Iyengar Yoga Institute of Nice, France.
 Greatly inspired by him, she deepened her knowledge of ‘internal vinyasa’ – the underlying pattern connecting all postures, and the poetry that makes yoga both science and art form.

-In 2002, pregnant with her first child, Christina trained as a prenatal yoga teacher with Francoise Freedman – doula, medical anthropologist, yoga teacher, perinatal yoga educator and founder of Birthlight in the UK.
+In 2002, pregnant with her first child, Christina trained as a prenatal yoga teacher with Francoise Freedman, founder of Birthlight in the UK.
 She later completed post natal yoga training with her too.

-In 2004, she formalised her training as a kids’ yoga teacher with Shakta Kaur Khalsa who founded Sunlight Yoga.
-In the same year, she underwent teacher training with Aadil B. Palkhivala whose methodology included Iyengar-style asana and pranayama.
-She then went on to complete Yin Yoga teacher training with Sarah Powers, wherein she furthered her understanding of Eastern philosophy, learning about Buddhist mindfulness teachings and the importance of stillness in asana.
+In 2004, she completed Yin Yoga teacher training with Sarah Powers, wherein she furthered her understanding of Eastern philosophy, learning about Buddhist mindfulness teachings and the importance of stillness in asana.
+Later, she formalised her training as a kids’ yoga teacher with Shakta Kaur Khalsa who founded Sunlight Yoga.

-In 2005, Christina moved to Sydney and here met Rick Birrell, one of Avalon’s senior Hatha yoga teachers, whose care and instruction she has been receiving since then.
-As well as a master of form and sequencing, Rick has taught her the gifts of humility, creativity, daily practice and dedication.
+In 2005, Christina moved from London to Sydney and met Rick Birrell, then Avalon’s senior Hatha yoga teacher.
+As well as a master of form and sequencing, Rick taught her the gifts of humility, creativity, daily practice and dedication.

 Finally, it was her three beautiful children – Zak, Mia and Ellie – who, for a while, took her away from the yoga mat into the yogic journey of motherhood and showed her how much more she needed to learn.
-From them, she is learning the arts of listening, presence, truthfulness and simplicity.
+From them, she is constantly learning the arts of listening, presence, truthfulness, love and simplicity.

 It is to all these teachers, her children, students and dawn practice that Christina gives thanks.